raspberrypilearning/tree-life-simulator/en/step_1.md

 ## Introduction

-Use Scratch to create a simulation that shows how varying the way an area of land is managed and altering amounts of deforestation will impact trees, wildlife and the environment.
+Use Scratch to create a simulation that shows how varying the way an area of land is managed and altering amounts of deforestation will impact trees, wildlife, and the environment.

 This project focuses on three of the United Nations Sustainable Development Goals: